 Enjoy local street food

+Among the tastiest things to do in Colombo, there is trying the local street food.
 When you are in Galle Face Green, you will be tempted to try some of the local specialties.
 I say, go for it!
 You’ll see many small stalls, some selling pop corn, potato or manioc chips and other international goodies.
 Opt for the more local ones and make sure to try parippu wade – it’s a sort of deep fried lentils topped with fried shrimps.
 It’s not exactly light, but it is oh so tasty.

 Practical Information To Organize Your Trip To Colombo